What should I do when my PS4 won't accept a disc?

 - Like the above steps, start by removing the HDD cover bay.
 Using your fingers as leverage, apply even pressure near the seam to slide the top panel away.
 (The panel should move about 7mm and a click will be heard).

-- You'll now need to partially remove the HDD itself.
+- You'll now need to partially remove the HDD.
 You'll see a screw with the PlayStation symbols.

 PS4 Slim and PS4 Pro

-As a last resort, this just might not be a problem that you can fix.
-In which case Sony will need to step in and take it from there.
+As a last resort, this just might not be a problem you can fix.
+If that's the case, Sony will need to step in and take it from there.
 It's easy to put in a service request.

 Normal cloth or paper towels tend to be too rough and abrasive to clean the sensitive face of a disc.
 Instead, pick up a softer microfiber cloth to do so without risking any unnecessary scratches and damage.